Selected

 Seller Resources →

-For Renters: Newmarket's rental supply has increased meaningfully since 2024, giving renters more negotiating room on lease terms and move-in incentives than in prior years.
+Newmarket's rental supply has increased meaningfully since 2024, giving renters more negotiating room on lease terms and move-in incentives than in prior years.
 Average asking rents for a 2-bedroom unit in Newmarket are in the $2,400–$2,700/month range as of early 2026.
-Proximity to Newmarket GO Station and Davis Drive VIVA rapid transit are consistent premiums worth accounting for in your search.
+Proximity to Newmarket GO Station and Davis Drive VIVA rapid transit are consistent rent premiums worth accounting for in your search.
+The improving sales market may begin to reduce rental supply as investor activity picks up — renters who find quality units at fair rents should consider locking in longer lease terms.

-For Landlords: Vacancy rates have edged up modestly as new supply comes online.
+Vacancy rates have edged up modestly as new supply came online through 2024-2025.
 Pricing to market and ensuring units are well-maintained is increasingly important to minimize vacancy between tenancies.
+With the sales market showing spring improvement, some investor-held units may convert back to sale — which could modestly reduce rental supply and support rents in H2 2026.
 The Newmarket rental market remains fundamentally healthy but the days of automatic over-asking rent offers have passed for most unit types.

 Prices & Market Conditions